123456789_123456789_123456789_123456789_123456789_

 }

 Loads an SQLite extension library from the named file.
-Extension loading must be enabled using db.enable_load_extension(true) prior to calling this API.
+Extension loading must be enabled using #enable_load_extension prior to using this method.

 [ GitHub ]